-- 1. A bachelor's degree - 2.
-Adequate undergraduate preparation in speech-language pathology or equivalent evidence of an appropriate background for undertaking an advanced degree program - 3.
-An overall undergraduate average of 3.0 or better - 4.
-An undergraduate average of 3.0 or better in the major - 5.
-A personal statement regarding professional interests and goals (one page) - 6.
-Resume - 7.
-Three recommendation forms and letters of recommendation completed by instructors or possibly other individuals who can attest to the applicant's suitability for graduate study in speech-language pathology.
+- 1. a bachelor's degree, - 2. adequate undergraduate preparation in speech-language pathology or equivalent evidence of an appropriate background for undertaking an advanced degree program, - 3. an overall undergraduate average of 3.0 or better - 4. an undergraduate average of 3.0 or better in the junior and senior years, - 5. an undergraduate average of 3.0 or better in the major, - 6. a personal statement regarding professional interests and goals (one page), - 7.
+Graduate Record Examination (GRE) scores, and - 8.
+Three recommendation forms completed by instructors or possibly other individuals who can attest to the applicant's suitability for graduate study in speech-language pathology.